 “Apple is planning for the headset to have a dedicated video-watching feature that can make viewers feel like they’re seeing a movie on a giant screen in another environment, such as a desert or outer space,” reports Bloomberg.

 There’s also virtual FaceTime too, as has already been mentioned.

 The launch of Apple Reality Pro has been moved back many times.
 It’s supposedly scheduled to be unveiled in spring 2023.

-The price will be high.
-Leaks indicate it will be as much as $3,000.
+If you want one, you better start saving up, because the price reportedly will be high.
+Leaks indicate the headset could cost as much as $3,000.
 But Apple supposedly sees it as a testbed for future products, including a cheaper version coming in 2024 or early 2025.